natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

    - **Task**: Implement features such as file compression before transfer and efficient chunking of data to reduce the amount of data sent over the network while still following the protocols closely

 2. **Efficient Encryption Practices**:
-   - **Description**: Use energy-efficient practices within the constraints of the Python cryptography modules.
+   - **Description**: Use energy-efficient practices within the constraints of the provided cryptography library.
-   - **Task**: Choose the most efficient algorithms provided by the Python cryptography library for encryption and decryption to ensure minimal resource usage while maintaining security.
+   - **Task**: Choose the most efficient algorithms provided by the OpenSSL cryptography library for encryption and decryption to ensure minimal resource usage while maintaining security.

 3. **Logging and Monitoring**:
    - **Description**: Include logging and monitoring to track resource usage during file transfers.